arudolph26/DevStudy_Analyses/notes/ReadingList.md

 - Compared 3 RL models: Single alpha, to alphas for +/- RPE and anticorrelated valuation with 4 alphas chosen/unchosen and +/- RPE
 - "For the fMRI analysis, we estimated one single set of canonical model parameters for all participants"
 - No behavioral differences (neither in overall performance nor in number of switches)
-- Chose the most complicated model based on AIC (which doesn't penalize for model complexity)
+- Chose the most complicated model based on AIC (which doesn't penalize for model complexity) and found that alpha for chosen - RPE is higher for adolescents

 **Luna, B. et al. (2015) An integrative model of the maturation of cognitive control.
 Annu.
 Rev. Neurosci.
 38, 151–170**